Montenegro rulers set to keep power in election

-PODGORICA Montenegro's ruling party hopes to extend its 23-year hold on power in a parliamentary election that began on Sunday and win a mandate to lead the ex-Yugoslav republic in talks on joining the European Union.
+PODGORICA Montenegro's ruling party is set to extend its 23-year hold on the ex-Yugoslav republic in a parliamentary election on Sunday, allowing it to lead talks on joining the European Union.

-"They are more experienced and more serious than others and I hope they will bring us prosperity," said retired Dimitrije Mitrovic, 62, who voted for the DPS.
+"There are a lot of problems, but this government deserves some more time because, unlike the opposition, they fought for this country," said Zoran Djurovic, a 68-year old pensioner.

-Opinion polls indicate an alliance dominated by the DPS is likely to win 47 percent of the vote compared to 24 percent for its nearest rival, the Democratic Front opposition alliance.
-Its credentials have been further bolstered by the EU decision to open accession talks in June.
+Opinion polls show the party is likely to win 47 percent of the vote compared to 24 percent for its nearest rival, the Democratic Front opposition alliance.
+Its credentials have been further strengthened by the EU decision to open accession talks in June.

+"There is not much doubt they will be in power again," said Zoran Vujovic of CEMI, a non-governmental group that will monitor the ballot.

 Although the opposition favours closer ties with Serbia, it does not want to reverse independence.
 It also seeks to bring Montenegro into the European Union, but unlike the ruling party, it is less clear that it would want NATO membership.